"We are in the Congo now" : Sweden and the trinity of peacekeeping during the Congo crisis 1960-1964

 Ämnesklassifikation (UKÄ) – OBLIGATORISK

-Thomas Gammeltoft, Anna Nilsson, Annamaria Westregård, Christoffer Wong, Birgitta Nyström, Eleni Karageorgiou, Erin Kennedy, Joachim Östlund, Karol Nowak, Lena Halldenius, Letizia Lo Giacco, Markus Gunneflo, Matthias Abelin, Matthew Scott, Mark Gibney, Dan-Erik Andersson, Olof Beckman, Vladislava Stoyanova, Marina Svensson, Magdalena Bexell, Catarina Kinnvall, Johanna Alkan Olsson, Ulf Johansson Dahre, Alejandro Fuentes, Radu Mares, Vincenzo Pietrogiovanni, Michael Bogdan, David Alm, Håkan Hydén, Morten Kjaerum, Martha Frances Davis, Mia Rönnmar, Reza Banakar, Vilhelm Persson, Xavier Groussot, Anette Agardh, Karin Aggestam, Annika Bergman Rosamond, Håkan Johansson, Ida Jansson, Malin Arvidsson, Sara Kalm, ANDREA KARLSSON, Frida Nilsson, Amin Parsa, Rouzbeh Parsi, Niklas Selberg, Vladislava Stoyanova, Lina Sturfelt, Emma Sundkvist, Ted Svensson, Andreas Tullberg, Anders Uhlin & Karin Zackari
+Thomas Gammeltoft, Anna Nilsson, Annamaria Westregård, Christoffer Wong, Birgitta Nyström, Eleni Karageorgiou, Erin Kennedy Tsunoda, Joachim Östlund, Ilhami Alkan Olsson, Karol Nowak, Lena Halldenius, Letizia Lo Giacco, Markus Gunneflo, Matthias Abelin, Matthew Scott, Mark Gibney, Dan-Erik Andersson, Olof Beckman, Vladislava Stoyanova, Marina Svensson, Magdalena Bexell, Catarina Kinnvall, Johanna Alkan Olsson, Ulf Johansson Dahre, Sahar Valizadeh, Alejandro Fuentes, Radu Mares, Vincenzo Pietrogiovanni, Ni Wanying, Michael Bogdan, David Alm, Håkan Hydén, Morten Kjaerum, Martha Frances Davis, Mia Rönnmar, Rolf Ring, Reza Banakar, Vilhelm Persson, Xavier Groussot, Anette Agardh, Karin Aggestam, Annika Bergman Rosamond, Håkan Johansson, Ida Jansson, Malin Arvidsson, Sara Kalm, Andrea Karlsson, Frida Nilsson, Amin Parsa, Rouzbeh Parsi, Lotti Ryberg Welander, Niklas Selberg, Vladislava Stoyanova, Lina Sturfelt, Emma Sundkvist, Ted Svensson, Karl Adam Tiderman, Andreas Tullberg, Anders Uhlin & Karin Hongsaton Zackari

 2016/06/15 → …